Canisius University

 Majors Awarded

-IPEDS uses the Classification of Instructional Programs (CIP) standard, so the categories may not match the exact concentrations offered by Canisius College.
+IPEDS uses the Classification of Instructional Programs (CIP) standard, so the categories may not match the exact concentrations offered by Canisius University.

-In 2021, the most common bachelors degree concentration at Canisius College was General Finance with 50 degrees awarded.
+In 2024, the most common bachelors degree concentration at Canisius University was Other Research & Experimental Psychology with 46 degrees awarded.

-This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at Canisius College according to their major.
+This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at Canisius University according to their major.

 View Data